yi904835116/lab06-sockets/README.md

 });
 ```
 ### Listening for data on a socket
 When data is sent from a client to a server, it sends data to a socket.
 This is emmitted as a 'data' event on the socket in above anonymous function.
 You can do something with that data by calling data.toString(), which converts it to a readable string.
+// TODO about socket.write()

 ### Server listen()
 In order to actually start the server, you need to call `server.listen(<port>)`, passing in a number of the port you want your server to run on.
+This will emmit an event called 'listening', which you can also listen for (meta).

 ## Node Clients
+The way to create clients in node is to initialize a new net.Socket() object, and to call connect() on the new socket object.
+The main events that need to be listened for are 'data' and 'close'.

+## Submission
+To recieve credit for this lab, turn in a link to your repository in the Lab6 assignment on Canvas